 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Effective July 1, 2014, the State of Indiana will discontinue tolls on the Wabash Bridge in Posey County, Ind.
-Motorists will no longer need to have a vehicle transponder or Wabash Pass account to use the bridge.
+Effective July 1, 2014, the State of Indiana discontinued tolls on the Wabash Bridge in Posey County, Ind.
+Motorists no longer need to have a vehicle transponder or Wabash Pass account to use the bridge.

 INDOT considered many factors in its evaluation, such as the low volume of traffic, and the cost to maintain and operate the bridge versus the cost to continue tolling.
 INDOT believes this is the right decision regarding this particular bridge.

-Account holders can verify account balances, pay accrued charges, and confirm their mailing address for refunds by logging into their Wabash Pass accounts or calling (toll free) 1-855-Wabash1 (1-855-922-2741).
+Wabash Pass account holders can verify account balances, pay accrued charges, and confirm their mailing address for refunds by calling (toll free) 1-866-849-1368.
+Account payments can be mailed to:

 Since 1956, the Wabash Bridge has been a vital link for motorists traveling between White County, Ill., and Posey County, Ind.
 Our goal is to maintain this bridge as a key link for area residents who work, shop or travel in west central Illinois or southwestern Indiana.